 - Authorities recalled nearly 9 million pounds of meat from the slaughterhouse in February

-A second former co-owner of the California slaughterhouse involved in a recall of nearly nine million pounds of meat was charged with knowingly processing and distributing meat from cancerous cows, court documents released this week say.
+Former workers at a California slaughterhouse involved in one of the largest meat recalls in years have been charged with knowingly processing and distributing meat from cancerous cows, according to court documents released Monday.

-Prosecutors allege that Amaral and Singleton directed Corda and Cabrera to circumvent inspection procedures for certain cows with signs of epithelioma of the eye, also known as "cancer eye."
+Prosecutors allege that Amaral directed Corda and Cabrera to circumvent inspection procedures for certain cows with signs of epithelioma of the eye, also known as "cancer eye."

 Amaral is also charged with sending false invoices to farmers, telling them that their cattle had died or been condemned and charging them "handling fees" for disposal of the carcasses, instead of compensating them for the sale price, prosecutors said.

-If convicted, Singleton faces up to three years imprisonment, with one year of supervised release, and a $10,000 fine.
-Amaral, Cabrera and Corda could receive up to 20 years in prison and $250,000 in fines.
+If convicted, Amaral, Cabrera, and Corda could face up to 20 years imprisonment and $250,000 in fines.

-CNN's attempts this week to reach the four men and an attorney representing them have been unsuccessful.
+CNN's attempts to reach the former workers and an attorney representing them were unsuccessful.